Resetting Network Settings

 8. Find UCSD-Protected and auth.ucsd.edu delete them by right clicking then clicking delete.

-9. Open your Finder application > click on Finder in the top left hand corner > select “Preferences.”
+9. Open your Finder application > click on Finder in the top left hand corner > select “Settings.”

 1. Click on the Sidebar tab and make sure the box next to "Hard Disks" has a check mark (not a line).